Caregiver Experience: What to Look for When Hiring

 Professional caregiving has become a vital role in many long-term care settings.
 Beyond easing the workload of nurses who are often short-staffed, caregivers develop close relationships with residents and provide ongoing companionship.
 While caregivers can be valuable assets to the healthcare team, this role requires a strong set of soft skills that are important to look out for when hiring.

 If you’re a facility leader seeking out a new caregiver, experience on resumes and responses during interviews will help you determine who’s right for the role.
-We’ll describe top caregiver qualities and how to gauge them throughout the hiring process.
+We’ll describe top caregiver qualities and explain how to evaluate a candidate’s caregiving experience throughout the hiring process.

 What Is a Caregiver?